CaryLandholt/fatarrow/README.md

 $ npm install -g gulp
 ```

-Once the dependencies have been installed, enter the following commands in the terminal:
+Once the dependencies have been installed, enter the following in the terminal:
 ```bash
 $ git clone git@github.com:CaryLandholt/fatarrow.git
 $ cd fatarrow